Nonbinary since 1980

 About

 Manion is author of Liberty’s Prisoners: Carceral Culture in Early America (Penn, 2015) which received the Mary Kelley Prize from the Society for Historians of the Early American Republic and Female Husbands: A Trans History (Cambridge, 2020) which was a finalist for the OAH Lawrence Levine Award for the best book in U.S. cultural history and recipient of the British Association of Victorian Studies best book prize.
-Jen is co-editor with Nicholas Syrett of a forthcoming two volume series, The Cambridge History of Sexuality in the United States, Vol. I: Early America and Vol. II: Modern America (expected 2024).
+Jen is co-editor with Nicholas Syrett of a forthcoming two volume series, The Cambridge History of Sexuality in the United States, Vol. I: Early America and Vol. II: Modern America (expected 2025).
 Manion is co-editor with Jim Downs of Taking Back the Academy: History of Activism, History as Activism (2004) and has published nearly three dozen essays and reviews in U.S. histories of gender and sexuality.

-Jen has been actively involved in countless efforts to promote LGBTQ history.
-Jen served on the board of the AHA committee on LGBTQ History, the OAH committee on the status of LGBTQ history and historians, the editorial board of Outhistory.org, the program committee of QHC19, the steering committee for the Boston Seminar on the History of Women, Gender, and Sexuality, the advisory board of the Gale/Cengage Learning, “Sexuality & Gender Archives Project, and advisor on the exhibition, That’s So Gay: The Not-So-Hidden History of Gayness in Early American Culture at the Library Company of Philadelphia.
-The Organization of American Historians named Manion a Distinguished Lecturer in 2018.
+Jen has been actively involved in countless efforts to advance LGBTQ+ history through the AHA committee on LGBT History, the OAH committee on the status of LGBTQ history and historians, outhistory.org, QHC19, the Boston Seminar on the History of Women, Gender, and Sexuality, Gale/Cengage Learning Sexuality & Gender Archives Project.

+Before joining Amherst College in 2016, Manion was the Founding Director of the LGBTQ Resource Center at Connecticut College and taught in the history department from 2006-2016.
 Jen received a PhD in history from Rutgers University and a BA in history with an English minor from the University of Pennsylvania, magna cum laude.
 Female Husband to Jessica Halem.

 Jen Manion & Jessica Halem